 Where the design community meets.

-Digital Strategist & Partner at Studio Projectie Joined over 4 years ago
+Digital Strategist & Partner at Studio Projectie Joined almost 7 years ago

 Bold and colorful I like it.